ERPdotAI/GNN/README.md

 This research project implements a novel approach to process mining using Graph Neural Networks (GNN) and deep learning techniques.
 The framework combines state-of-the-art machine learning models with traditional process mining methods to provide comprehensive process analysis and prediction capabilities.

+> **New in AdvancedGNN Branch:** This branch includes significant enhancements including activity groups for semantic modeling, improved neural architectures, and enhanced training procedures.

 ## 2. Authors

 - **Somesh Misra** [@mathprobro](https://x.com/mathprobro)